baoduy/hbd.astro-paper/src/content/blog/az-08-pulumi-setup-deploy-cicd-pipeline.md

   - AKS
   - Private
   - Pulumi
+description: "
-description: "In this article, we'll walk through creating a Continuous Integration and Continuous Deployment (CI/CD) pipeline on Azure DevOps for our Pulumi projects."
+In this tutorial, We will walk through creating a Continuous Integration and Continuous Deployment (CI/CD) pipeline on Azure DevOps for our Pulumi projects.
+"
 ---

 ## Introduction